 Harry Bunn sent in a dangerous cross from the left, with a deflection off Jack Baldwin forcing a smart stop from Jon McLaughlin.
-The ball broke free and after one excellent block from Dylan McGeouch, Simon Cox fired over.
+The ball broke fre and after one excellent block from Dylan McGeouch, Simon Cox fired over.

-Cox then had a good chance to score from a corner, free at the back post after former Black Cat Michael Turner flicked the delivery on.
+Cox then had a good chance to score from a corner, free at the back post after former Black Cat flicked the delivery on.
 His header, however, was weak and straight at McLaughlin.

 Another loose pass out from the back saw Chris Maguire pick the ball up 40 yards out.
-He advanced on goal and with the covering midfielder hovering over his shoulder, unleashed a stunning effort that flew into the top corner.
+He advanced on goal and with the covering midfielder hovering over his shoulder, he unleashed a stunning effort that flew into the top corner.

-Jack Ross shuffled his pack and Chris Powell's side responded strongly, and Sunderland were indebted to their goalkeeper for a superb block from Yearwood.
+Jack Ross shuffled his pack Chris Powell's side responded strongly, and Sunderland were indebted to their goalkeeper for a superb block from Yearwood.